jacksongodsey/jacksongodsey.github.io/index.md

 ## PSA
 This is going to be my own personal repository of knowledge as I work my way through a computer science degree at the University of Alaska Anchorage.
-I for one do not care if you wish to learn from my notes, but do not simply take what I have written and submit it. **_Especially_** if you are a student at UAA.
+I for one do not care if you wish to learn from my content, but do not simply take what I have written and submit it. **_Especially_** if you are a student at UAA.
 I will post my solutions to assignments and labs I have, but I will not post the notes.
 This is because I tend to write pretty verbatim notes and I do not want to run into plagarism.